Tolomaj/discord.js-onefile-template/README.md

-Duiscord ne appi alows snipets.
+Discord appi alows snipets.
 I cant find any simple one file example template so there is one